Woven baskets and handmade art on display at Ubud Art Market, Bali

 Location: Jl.
 Ngurah Rai-Gianyar No.38, Gianyar, Kec.
 Gianyar, Kabupaten Gianyar, Bali

-5. Guwang Art Market, GIANYAR REGENCY
+5. Guwang Art Market, Gianyar - Most Authentic

 Clothing displayed in stall at Guwang Art Market, Bali